 - Child Care Subsidy.

+These are important benefits and credits that help to put money back in your pocket when you file taxes.
 Settlement agencies host free clinics to teach you about the tax system and how to file your taxes.
 Some settlement agencies have volunteers who will file your taxes for the first year free of charge.

 3. Job Search Services in Canada